-1-1: Develop, adopt and implement model The City of Delano will consider adoption building energy codes (and/or other green of Reach Codes in the 4 th Quarter 2012. codes) more stringent than Title 24's Results of this activity and lessons learned requirements, on both a mandatory and will be shared with all members of the voluntary basis; adopt one or two Kern Energy Watch Partnership in 2013 additional tiers of increasing stringency. (and 2014 to note continued progress, if Delano adopts Reach Codes).
+The City of Delano will consider adoption of Reach Codes in the 4th Quarter 2012.
+Results of this activity and lessons learned will be shared with all members of the Kern Energy Watch Partnership in 2013 (and 2014 to note continued progress, if Delano adopts Reach Codes).